bcgov/CONN-CCBC-portal/README.md

 _The following is to be done in the root directory_

-Hooks are installed when running `make install_dev_tools`, installing both the python pre-commit hooks as well as a commit-msg hook by cocogitto
+Hooks are installed with when running `make install_git_hooks`, installing both the python pre-commit hooks as well as a commit-msg hook by cocogitto